Tank1334/Onboarding-Newbies/chapter_01/day_03.md

 - Review the core concepts of Hadoop, MapReduce, YARN, Hive, and ZooKeeper.
 - Explore real-world use cases for these technologies and understand their practical applications.
 - Prepare questions and topics for discussion in the upcoming Q&A session with your mentor.
+- Reflect the new conecpet with the Challenge from [Day 01](./day_01#ready-for-a-challenge-trophy)
+:trophy: